TheGiga/discord_minecraft-server/README.md

 ### Report any errors!
 Make an Issue on GitHub if you are having trouble setting up/running bot.

-(Bot was tested on 3 machines, 2 PC's and a Contabo server)
+*Bot was tested on 3 machines: 2 PC's and a Contabo server*